Soil To Grow Wildflowers In

 - Horse owners will know of an equine illness called laminitis.
 It’s the equivalent to gout in humans and happens when native ponies, who have evolved to thrive on a very poor diet, are given lush grass and food supplements.
 However well-meaning the intention behind feeding them “well” – the condition is painful and often fatal.

-Wild flowers just cannot cope with a rich diet and over time, all but the most thuggish species (docks, nettles, brambles) will perish.
+Wild flowers just cannot cope with a nutrient rich diet and over time, all but the most thuggish species (docks, nettles, brambles) will perish.

 Wild grasses love rich soils – just a bit too much